What to expect

 - Breakfast & dinner included

-Day Seven: Return home
+Day Seven: Departure Day

 We gather for a final breakfast together today before heading back to the airport for our flight home.